 Life at camp requires staff members to sacrifice their normal living habits and serve as role models to our campers.
 This job is not for everyone.
 Effective counselors are dynamic, energetic, and patient people who thrive on being outdoors and recognize that children need support and encouragement to become responsible adults.
 Successful counselors are open to their own personal growth on all levels – intellectual, emotional, physical, social, and spiritual.

 Life Long Friends

 While role modeling for campers in your charge is the most important aspect of your job, being a CYO Camp staff member also provides an incredible opportunity to develop friendships with other staff.
-CYO Camp is a very close knit faith community with over 70 years of history and traditions.
+CYO Camp is a very close-knit faith community with over 70 years of history and traditions.
 There is something special about living and working with people who share your enthusiasm for working with children and your desire to personally expand.

-Our returning staff look forward to staff training week where they have an opportunity to meet new friends and reunite with old ones as they are trained as nurturing childcare workers.
+Our returning staff looks forward to staff training week where they have an opportunity to meet new friends and reunite with old ones as they are trained as nurturing childcare workers.
 The team learns time-tested educational and nurturing skills that transfer to multiple professional childcare and education positions.
-At the end of the summer you will be amazed at the friendships you have made and the many ways in which you will have grown.
+At the end of the summer, you will be amazed at the friendships you have made and the many ways in which you will have grown.
 See photos from past summers here.